toaigit/aws-ses/README.md

-# aws-ses
+#   Using AWS SES to send email

-Use AWS SES to send email
+*  Please see README.txt for more detail